If You Are Facing Pre-Foreclosure or Foreclosure, You May Be Able To Stop Foreclosure

 3. The Bank/Lender’s Foreclosure Lawyer will send you a “Demand Letter”.
 This letter informs you of the total amount remaining on the mortgage debt that you owe and includes missed mortgage payments.
 You will also be informed of legal costs plus interest on the outstanding debt amounts that you will be responsible for.

 4. The Demand Letter will indicate a deadline date (approximately two weeks after you initially receive the letter), that the Bank/Lender will allow you to catch up on all missed mortgage payments that are behind to bring your mortgage back into good standing.
-You will also be responsible for legal costs to date (in some cases under $1,000.00 at this stage), plus you will have to provide proof that your property taxes are up to date and that the property is currently insured for the full replacement value.
+You will also be responsible for legal costs to date (in some cases under $1,000.00 at this stage), plus you will have to provide proof that your property taxes and property utilities are up to date and that the property is currently insured for the full replacement value.

 6. If the Lawyer does not receive the money you owe by the deadline date, the Lawyer can commence immediate legal proceedings without further notice to you.
 A Foreclosure petition will then be filled in the Supreme Court.
 In this process, the Bank/Lender is named the petitioner and you (the borrower of the mortgage), are named the respondent(s).